lehidalgo/mastering-llms/README.md

 # Mastering Large Language Models (LLMs)

-This notebook provides a detailed roadmap for mastering Large Language Models (LLMs)
+This repository provides a detailed roadmap for mastering Large Language Models (LLMs)

 The roadmap is divided into several sections, each focusing on a specific aspect of LLMs.
-Each section includes a list of resources for learning the topic, including books, online courses, and tutorials.
+Each section includes a list of resources for learning each topic, including books, online courses, and tutorials.

-Let's get into this exciting journey to master LLMs!
+Let's embark on this exciting journey to master LLMs!

 ## Table of Contents